SatishChitimoju007/dask_data_multiprocessing/README.txt

 Multiprocessing framework - Dask :
 ==================================
-> Partision our pandas Dataframe and apply the partision function to all the partisions, while using all the CPU or GPU core's on your machin.
-> This is very helpful for text data processing in Applications
-> Processing functions can not be easly vectorize
-> and also save our money while using cloud computing resources on CPU or GPU time bases.
+Partition our Pandas DataFrame and apply the partition function to all the partitions, utilizing all the CPU or GPU cores on your machine.
+This is particularly beneficial for text data processing in applications.
+Processing functions cannot be easily vectorized, but this approach also saves money when utilizing cloud computing resources on a CPU or GPU time basis.